Insprill/custom-join-messages/docs/message-types/chat.rst

 ----------

 Chat messages don't have any message-specific parameters.
 The messages are simply added as a list directly under the index.
-All lines will be sent at once, but in order.
+All lines will be sent at once, in order.

 Clickable & Hoverable Messages